linode/docs/docs/guides/uptime/monitoring/how-to-install-prometheus-and-grafana-on-ubuntu/index.md

 All system components are now installed, but Grafana and Prometheus are not set up to interact.
 The remaining configuration tasks, including adding Prometheus as the data source and importing a dashboard panel, can be accomplished using the Grafana web interface.

-To integrate Grafana and Prometheus, follow these steps.
+To integrate Grafana and Prometheus, follow the steps below:

 1. Using a web browser, visit port `3000` of the monitoring server.
 For example, enter `http://local_ip_addr:3000`, replacing `local_ip_addr` with the actual IP address.
 Grafana displays the login page.
 Use the user name `admin` and the default password `password`.
 Change the password to a more secure value when prompted to do so.